-\ Member of a current FTA with the U.S.
+^{} Member of a current FTA with the U.S.

-Available data for services exports to individual TPP countries in 2014 is limited to Australia, Canada, Japan, Mexico and Singapore.
-We estimate that services exports to those five countries supported over 1.1 million jobs in 2014, an increase of 160,000 since 2009.
+Available data for services exports to individual TPP countries in 2014 is limited to Australia, Canada, Chile, Japan, Malaysia, Mexico, New Zealand and Singapore.
+We estimate that services exports to those eight countries supported over 1.1 million jobs in 2014, an increase of nearly 160,000 since 2009.

 Table 3 provides jobs supported by goods exports to all our FTA partners for 2009 through 2014.
-Since 2009, jobs supported by goods exports to our FTA partners have grown by over 800,000, of which jobs supported by exports to our NAFTA partners have grown by over 400,000 (from 1.8 million to nearly 2.3 million.)
+Since 2009, jobs supported by goods exports to our FTA partners have grown by over 800,0007, of which jobs supported by exports to our NAFTA partners have grown by over 400,000 (from 1.8 million to nearly 2.3 million.)
 The nearly 3.2 million jobs supported by goods exports to all U.S. FTA partners in 2014 represents 44 percent of all jobs supported by goods exports.